 Building on his doctoral thesis and Japan Society for the Promotion of Science (JSPS、日本学術振興会) postdoc studies, Joey Soehardjojo is undertaking research at the Economic and Social Research Council (ESRC) Cardiff Business School.

-Focusing on global automakers facing intense competition in the global automotive supply chain, the research investigates the effect of both the Foreign Direct Investment (FDI) and Official Development Assistance (ODA) policies on the development of cross-border business environment and human resources.
+Focusing on global automakers facing intense competition in the global automotive supply chain, the research investigates the effect of both the FDI and ODA policies on the development of cross-border business environment and human resources.
 Furthermore, this research expands our understanding of the implications of tripartite arrangements in mitigating the institutional changes, constraints and uncertainty of both the MNC home- and subsidiary host-countries.

 - Topic: The coordinated interests and strategies of Japanese government agencies and MNCs in promoting sustainable sociopolitical, economic and human capital development in three Southeast Asian tiger economies: Indonesia, Myanmar and Thailand

 - Data gathered: Automotive manufacturers, labour union, employer associations, ODA organisations including Friedrich-Ebert-Stiftung (FES), Japan International Corporation Agency (JICA) and the Association of Overseas Technical Cooperation and Sustainable Partnerships (AOTS).